stevencombs/retrocombs.github.io/_posts/2016/2016-12-01-book-review-lego-christmas-ornaments.md

 In the past year, [No Starch Press][1] sent both [The LEGO Architect][2] and [Geeky LEGO Crafts: 21 Fun and Quirky Projects][3] for a review.
 On October 6, 2016, I also found Chris McVeigh's new book, [The LEGO Christmas Ornament Book: 15 Designs to Spread Holiday Cheer][4] in my mailbox.
 I mentioned in my [Geeky LEGO Crafts: 21 Fun and Quirky Projects][5] review that I was a huge fan of McVeigh's style so I was thrilled to receive this new book.

 # About Chris McVeigh
 Chris is well known among the LEGO community.
 He has an active social media presence on multiple platforms and maintains his LEGO related site at [chrismcveigh.com][6].
-He is know for his LEGO photography, miniature models and something he has coined as "[Brick Sketches][7]."
+He is known for his LEGO photography, miniature models and something he has coined as "[Brick Sketches][7]."
 Chris has great "cred" among the adult fans of LEGO (AFOL) community.
-I am literally, one of his biggest fans and often share his creations (like the one shown below).
+I am one of his biggest fans and often share his creations (like the one shown below).

 ![][image-1]